Fireworks Act 2003

+The Fireworks Act 2003 (c.
+22) was an act of the Parliament of the United Kingdom, granted royal assent on 18 September 2003.

+Provisions

-The Fireworks Act 2003 was an Act of the Parliament of the United Kingdom, granted royal assent on 18 September 2003.
-It was the first such act since those of 1951 and 1964 and is notable as the enabling legislation for the Fireworks Regulations 2004.
+It was the first such act since the Fireworks Act 1951 (14 & 15 Geo.
+6. c.
+58) and Fireworks Act 1964 and is notable as the enabling legislation for the Fireworks Regulations 2004.
 It wholly or partly repealed six acts from between 1974 and 2001 and amended a sentence of the Explosives Act 1875, with the latter's provision (section 80) against throwing or discharging a firework in a street or public place remaining in force until the present day.

 Fireworks Regulations 2004

 The Fireworks Regulations 2004 (SI 2004/1836) impose restrictions on the importation, supply and possession of fireworks in England, Wales and Scotland.
 The regulations were made under the act.
 In particular, the regulations introduced the following measures: